 - 2 ½ cups All-purpose flour

 - 1 cup Plus 1 Tablespoon Unsalted butter Browned butter and cooled

 - 1 cup Brown sugar packed light or dark

 - 1 cup Butterscotch chips

 - 1 cup Semi-sweet chocolate chips

 - Add in the dry ingredients.
-Mix until combined.
+Mix on low speed until combined.
 Add in the butterscotch chips and chocolate chips.
 Fold the dough until combined.1 cup Butterscotch chips, 1 cup Semi-sweet chocolate chips

-- Take a large 3 oz cookie scoop.
+- Take a large cookie scoop (2 tablespoon or 2oz).
 Scoop a heaping amount of cookie dough.
-They should be large and 3 inches between each cookie dough ball.
-Place 6 per tray.
+Place 6 per cookie sheet.

-- Bake for 13-16 minutes.
+- Bake for 13-15 minutes.
 The edges should be golden brown.
 Let it sit for 5 minutes on the tray before transferring to a cooling rack.
-Top with extra butterscotch and chocolate chips while warm.
-Top with flaky sea salt.¼ teaspoon Ground nutmeg